A book on ethics and philosophy of values

 c) Is nihilism a kind of skepticism?

 Do not let yourself be deceived: great intellects are sceptical.
 Zarathustra is a sceptic.
 The strength, the freedom which proceed from intellectual power, from a superabundance of intellectual power, manifest themselves as scepticism.
 Men of fixed convictions do not count when it comes to determining what is fundamental in values and lack of values.
 Men of convictions are prisoners. […] On the contrary, the need of faith, of something unconditioned by yea or nay, of Carlylism, if I may be allowed the word, is a need of weakness.
-The man of faith, the “believer” of any sort, is necessarily a dependent man—such a man cannot posit himself as a goal, nor can he find goals within himself
+The man of faith, the “believer” of any sort, is necessarily a dependent man—such a man cannot posit himself as a goal, nor can he find goals within himself 2.

-The scepticism that Nietzsche has in mind here is perhaps that of Montaigne, with whom he seems to have had deep intellectual affinities 3.
-We know that, on Christmas Day 1870, Nietzsche received Montaigne's Essays from Cosima Wagner.
-On several occasions, he declared: Basically it is a small number of the older Frenchmen to whom I return again and again and explicitly refers to the author of the Essays: I have something of Montaigne’s mischievousness in my spirit, who knows?
-Perhaps also in my body
+The scepticism Nietzsche admires here is likely that of Montaigne, with whom he shared deep intellectual affinities 3.
+Notably, on Christmas Day in 1870, Nietzsche received Montaigne's Essays from Cosima Wagner.
+He later expressed his admiration for Montaigne on several occasions: Basically it is a small number of the older Frenchmen to whom I return again and again and explicitly referred to the author of the Essays: I have something of Montaigne’s mischievousness in my spirit, who knows?
+Perhaps also in my body 4.
+Like Montaigne, who saw himself as always learning and making trial 5, Nietzsche claimed for himself the perilous prerogative of spending a life in experiment and of running adventurous risks 6.

 d) Criticism of this confusion of nihilism with pessimism and scepticism

 This meaningless conception of an idealist nihilism is reflected here: The philosophical nihilist is convinced that all that happens is meaningless and in vain; and that there ought not to be anything meaningless and in vain.
-But whence this: there ought not to be
+But whence this: there ought not to be 7.

 1. The Antichrist, 12